Deep Space Research Platform

 |---|---|---|

-| Voyager 1 Analysis | PSadasivam/voyager1-analysis | Flask web app + scientific analysis: trajectory, plasma waves, electron density, magnetometer, space intelligence |
+| Voyager 1 Analysis | PSadasivam/voyager1-analysis | Scientific analysis modules: trajectory, plasma waves, electron density, magnetometer — pure computation, no web dependencies |

 | 3I/ATLAS Research | PSadasivam/3I-ATLAS-research | Jupyter pipeline for interstellar comet C/2025 N1 (ATLAS): ephemerides, MAST archive queries, orbital elements |